 Wet’n’Wild is a large, and very wild, water park with some of the biggest and most extreme water slides in Australia

 Springbrook National Park & Tamborine Mountain day tour: I cannot speak highly enough of the calming effects that the beautiful Gondwana Rainforests can have on a person.
 Tamborine Mountain is about forty-five minutes from Surfers Paradise, and it makes a great day trip from the Gold Coast.
 The roads are a little steep and bendy in some places, so I recommend booking a tour group to get the most out of this experience.
-Superb views; waterfalls; glow worms in caves; a rainforest skywalk; wine tasting; and Devonshire Tea are all things you can expect to find in the beautiful Hinterlands.
+Amazing Australian landscape; waterfalls; glow worms in caves; a rainforest skywalk; wine tasting; and Devonshire Tea are all things you can expect to find in the beautiful Hinterlands.

 The Gold Coast Nightlife